By Carlos Ian H. Mendoza, USTP Claveria STRATCOMM

-Angelie S. Azcuna-Collera, Head of the USTP Center for Human Development, gave inputs and stressed the need to identify stake holders who will be part of this project.
+Angelie S. Azcuna-Collera, Head of the USTP Center for Human Development Studies, gave input and stressed the need to identify stakeholders who will be part of this project.

 The beautiful Baantawan Lake in Mt.
 Balatukan Range Natural Park (MBRNP)

 Aside from the lush forest, Mt.
-Balatukan Range Natural Park is endowed with waterfalls, caves, 17 rivers and the Bantaawan Lake.
+Balatukan Range Natural Park is endowed with waterfalls, caves, seventeen (17) rivers, and the Bantaawan Lake.

 Resource persons include Clint Django G. Pacana, OIC of the Office of the Vice Chancellor for Administration and Finance of USTP Claveria and Person-in-Charge of the Agropolis S&T Park; Angelie S. Azcuna-Collera, USTP Center for Human Development Studies Head; Rico Libre, Department of Tourism (DOT-10) Operation Officer; and Liza Requina, Senior Ecosystem Management Specialist of the Department of Environment and Natural Resources (DENR-10).

-Participants of the summit were able to come up with a policy recommendation to address the problems and other potential issues related to environment and socio-cultural partnership, government support as well as academe-industry linkages and the creation of a Memorandum of Agreement (MOA) between Local Government Units, and the Protected Area Management Board (PAMB).
+Participants of the summit were able to produce a policy recommendation to address the problems and other potential issues related to environment and socio-cultural partnership, government support as well as academe-industry linkages, and the creation of a Memorandum of Agreement (MOA) between Local Government Units, and the Protected Area Management Board (PAMB).
 Other highlights of the activity were testimonies from representatives of partner agencies.

 The technical working group is composed of government representatives from DOT, DENR, USTP Center for Human Development Studies, representatives from USTP, and industry representatives.